stufro/stufro.com/_posts/2023-03-24-mac-m1-oracle-instant-client.md

 Choose one of the below, which ever is your Ruby version manager of
 choice:

-### asdf
+## asdf

-    arch -x86_64 asdf install ruby <ruby_version_of_project>
+    arch -x86_64 asdf install ruby <version>

-### rbenv
+## rbenv

-    arch -x86_64 rbenv install <ruby_version_of_project>
+    arch -x86_64 rbenv install <version>

 # Troubleshooting

-## Ruby won't install
+## Ruby install fails

 First try to run the install again, sometimes it installs correctly on the second attempt.
 If the retry does not work:

-After an update to xcode on 4th November, I could no longer install any Ruby version.
+After an update to xcode on 4th November 2022, I could no longer install any Ruby version.
 Following [this guidance](https://bugs.ruby-lang.org/issues/18912), I had to downgrade xcode to version 13 for it to work.

-## I can't bundle install
+## Bundle install fails

 ### mysql2